Why Some Shows Make More Money With the Same Audience

 In one operating theater, average revenue per performance increased 38% after the system was rebuilt.

-One number reveals how well the system is performing: Sales Efficiency.
+One number is usually the first signal the system is starting to work differently: Sales Efficiency.

 Explore the Evidence